highcharts/highcharts/docs/dashboards/types-of-components.md

 * Sync - list of events, which should be synchronized between components.

 ### HTML Component
 The most basic and generic component type.
-Lets you add everything which could be defiend as HTML, as well as add some custom events, but require the most configuration.
+Allows you to add everything which could be defiend as HTML, as well as add some custom events, but requires the most configuration.
 The configuration is AST-like, where you can define the name of the tag, its attributes, and nested children elements.
 [Check out the basic HTML component demo here.](https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/samples/dashboard/demos/component-html)

 ### Highcharts Component
 The option to include a Highcharts chart in one of the components is available out of the box.
 Here is the set of files that need to be included to make the Highcharts component work.